Loubal70/youtube-for-wp/README.md

 ## Youtube API
-In order for the Gutenberg block to function, it is essential to provide your Google API key and activate the "Youtube Data API v3" library on your project.
+In order for the Gutenberg block to function, it is essential to provide your Google API key and activate the "Youtube Data API v3" library on your Google console project.

 #### Get the Youtube Data API V3